catsandpancakes/pwsh-watch/README.md

 test
 ```

-If the `$Cumulative` switch is specified, the output will be accumulated.
+If the `-Cumulative` switch is specified, the output will be accumulated.

 ## Contact